 Sweet and creamy, these Streusel Topped Sweet Potatoes are loaded with an irresistible crispy oat topping.
-The perfect toaster oven side dish for your holiday table!
+From Thanksgiving to Easter, it’s the perfect side dish for your holiday table!

 From spicy Roasted Brussels Sprouts with Sriracha to indulgent Potatoes Au Gratin For Two, during the holidays our toaster oven is a side dish making machine.
 This year I thought it would be fun to try something a little sweeter.